 Knee pain can also give rise to back pain due to uneven walking pattern that misaligns the back which can develop the possibility of a slipped disc, scoliosis and bone spurs that impinge on your sciatic nerve causing numbness and weaknesses of your leg in the long run.
 Prolonged sitting also weakens your core muscles which can lead to back pain as it cannot support your lumbar spine well, compressing your disc.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Back Pain, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Back Pain, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 The spine is made up of bones, also known as the vertebrae.
 Each vertebra has cartilage discs between them.
 The spine is connected to the ribs at the chest and is divided into three parts: